BP p.l.c. (BP) Shares Soar Above 1-Year High

 Is It Worth Investing in BP p.l.c.
 (NYSE: BP) Right Now?

-, and the 36-month beta value for BP is at 0.72.
-Analysts have varying views on the stock, with 16 analysts rating it as a “buy,” 3 rating it as “overweight,” 12 as “hold,” and 0 as “sell.”
+compared to its average ratio and a 36-month beta value of 0.73.
+Analysts have mixed views on the stock, with 16 analysts rating it as a “buy,” 3 as “overweight,” 12 as “hold,” and 0 as “sell.”

 Top 5 EV Tech Stocks to Buy for 2023